|The monument at the site of the battle of Bannockburn, Scotland's greatest victory over the English|

 If regionalism isn't an option, though some still think it is, maybe those of us who live in the North of England should consider joining the Scots, after all, we have more in common with them and the Welsh than we do with the southern English.
 Like the Welsh and Scots we have always favoured social democracy over conservatism.
 Should we remain in an England blighted by privatisation, the destruction of public services, growing inequality, and the dominance of the City?

 My view is that we would be better off without all that and we should leave what's left of the UK.
 I think it's unlikely the Scots will vote for independence and that 'devo max' is the most likely outcome.
 Whatever happens the debate about how the UK is structured has now re-opened.
-For me, the best possible option would be independence from the South, particularly the City of London, leaving the rest of the UK, to get on with building a better society.
+For me, the best possible option would be independence from the South, particularly the City of London, and leaving the rest of the UK, to get on with building a better society for Northeners.